 This is proved by facts placed in the oghuzname called "Kitabi-Diyarbekriyye", written by Abu Bekr al-Tehrani al-Isfahani by the order of the most prominent ruler of Oghuz Turks Aggoyunlus Uzun Hasan and the fact that Aggoyunclus and Garagoyunlus, giving birth to our nation, were among the most ancient inhabitants of the South Caucasus and Asia Minor.
-The said author thoroughly studying the origin of great grandfather-the founder of Aggoyunlu state Gara Yuluk Osman finally came to the Oghuz khagan.
-He cited areas included into the great Turkic state, headed by Oghuz khagan and points out that this great ruler that had been the forefather of all Oghuz Turks died on the shore of the Goycha lake.
+The said author thoroughly studying the origin of the great grandfather-the founder of Aggoyunlu state Gara Yuluk Osman finally came to the Oghuz khagan.
+He cited areas included in the great Turkic state, headed by Oghuz khagan and points out that this great ruler that had been the forefather of all Oghuz Turks died on the shore of the Goycha lake.
 The fact that Azeri lands had been part of the state ruled by Oghuz khagan and his death on the Goycha lakeshore proves the country to be one of the most ancient Oghuz-Turkic settlements.

 The author of "Kitabi-Diyarbekriyye" wrote that Oghuz's grandson Bayandyr khagan also lived "on the Karabakh winter camps and the pastures of the Goycha Sea, convened meetings there and divided the land between his sons depending on their talents and then died".
-Abu Bekr al-Tehrani al-Isfahani confirmed that the twentieth grandfather of Aggoyunlu Gara Yuluk Osman sungur bek had been the contemporary of the prophet Mohamed.
+Abu Bekr al-Tehrani al-Isfahani confirmed that the twentieth grandfather of Aghgoyunlu Gara Yuluk Osman sungur bek had been the contemporary of the prophet Mohamed.
 He took part in the war with godless on the borders near the pastures of the Alagoz and Goycha lakes and was killed in one of the battles.
 Saktur khan, the fourteenth grandfather of Gara Yuluk Osman was brave in battles for Alindja tower and managed to snatch it out from the godless.
 Gypchag khan, which was the contemporary of Harun ar-Rashid, also held wars with the godless for the tower of Alindja and released it after defeating the enemy.

 These facts, the historical reality, coinciding with the chapters of "Kitabi-Dede-Gorgud" and with the events, occurring in times of the prophet Mohamed and caliphate occupation proved Azerbaijan to preserve its traditions of strong state organization and independence.

 Unlike other nations and ethnic groups, Turkic tribes settled and dominated both northern and southern parts of Azerbaijan.
 Therefore, the Turkic language turned to the principal means of communication of national minorities and ethnic groups residing on the territory of Azerbaijan.
 The Turkic language also performed a function of a bridge communicating the north and the south of the country.
 This factor played a great role in the formation of a single nation at that time.
 At the said period the population of Azerbaijan did not have a single religion, worshipping the single God.
 Ancient curls had not come to the worshipping of the single God.
 Such trends as Zardushtlug, fire-worship, belief in the Sun, the Moon, the Sky, the Stars, the Ground, Water and others still dominated that period.
-The Christianity was mainly spread on the north -a number of regions in Albania, mainly in western mountainous regions.
+Christianity was mainly spread in the north — a number of regions in Albania, mainly in western mountainous regions.
 But, Albanian church operated in conditions of sharp differences with neighbour Armenian and Georgian churches.

 Under such complicated conditions, Turkic tribes which turned to the strongest leading military and political power were the main carriers of traditions of the state organization of Azerbaijan.
 In a period when monotheism was not yet been established Turkic ethnic communities and Turkic language fulfilled the function of the bridge in the whole country.
 Turkic ethnic communities also played a leading role in the preservation of traditions of independence and state organization of Azerbaijan.